 HP 5250 Consumer Health - 1 graduate credits

 The focus of this course is to identify content, resources, materials, and instructional strategies for providing consumer education to various populations.
 Students will discuss key issues including legal and ethical considerations, curriculum development and resources for the school and community setting.
 The relationship of consumerism and health will be the underlying theme of this professional preparation course.
 This is an online course and is offered each term.

 HP 5260 Mental Health and Sexuality - 2 graduate credits

 This course is designed to provide students with information relevant to contemporary mental health issues and human sexuality issues.
 Students will be able to identify resource, personnel, and agencies pertinent to these issues.
-Current theories of behavioral change will be examined.
-Offered Spring Term of odd years.
+Offered Spring of even years.